• Skip to primary navigation

 Jill Colonna

 Recipe for French gingerbread, a classic served around Christmas time, best made a few days before eating.
-Made with mainly honey and rye flour (no eggs), it's quick to make.
+Made with mainly honey and rye flour (no eggs or molasses), it's quick to make.
 Adapted and translated from Julien Cantenot's recipe in Nov/Dec 2021 issue of Fou de Pâtisserie Magazine and doubled the recipe for a larger loaf tin.

 Print Recipe Pin Recipe